bcidmora/CLSanalysis/README.md

         2.3.
 It saves the info in the same file than the averaged correlators and eigenvalues are.

 NOTE: This script can be run alone or within the "main_analysis_script.py".
 If you run it alone, then you must consider changing the variables.
-1. The input in the terminal are:
-    - myEns: name of the ensemble ( e.g.: n451)
-    - myWhichCorrelator: s=single hads or m=multihads
-    - myTypeRs: Jackknife=jk or Bootstrap=bt
-    - myRebinOn: rebin=rb if you want to rebin the data, or nr=no bining.

-2. The info you gotta modify in the script itself
-    - myRb: number of bins.
-    - myVersion: String of the version you want to use. (e.g.: '0')
-    - myLocation: You have to modify '$YOUR_PATH_TO_THE_AVERAGED_CORRELATORS$', this is where your output will go.

-3. It prints in the screen the location of the output file.

 DESCRIPTION OF THE FUNCTIONS:
     1.1. the_single_correlator_data: hdf5 File.
 Contains the info of the averaged correlators.